Why did you become an LOD?

 - Industry leaders: LOD is an innovative law firm which directly challenges the traditional biglaw model.
 With my varied background of a Bachelor of Computer Science coupled with my Masters of Law, LOD was a perfect fit for me.
 At innovative law firms, you are applauded for your “out of the box” thinking, differences in opinions and your methodology of problem solving.
 You get to challenge mainstream solutions and see how you can do it better.

-What’s the type of work you do as an LOD and how has your experience been so far?
+What’s the type of work you do as an LOD legal professional and how has your experience been so far?

 “True end-to-end” Contract Lifecycle Management (CLM) Project